pixeli99/W-CODA2024-Track2/README.md

-# W-CODA2024-Track2
+# W-CODA2024-Track2: Corner Case Scene Generation
-This repository is dedicated to Track 2 of the W-CODA 2024 Workshop, "Multimodal Perception and Comprehension of Corner Cases in Autonomous Driving," held at ECCV 2024 in Milano, Italy.
+This repository is dedicated to Track 2 of the W-CODA 2024 Workshop, "Multimodal Perception and Comprehension of Corner Cases in Autonomous Driving," held at ECCV 2024.

+## Evaluation Guidelines

+The evaluation metrics used in this codebase are designed to assess the performance of submissions for the ECCV2024 Workshop.
+Below are the detailed guidelines and requirements for participants:

+### Evaluation Metrics
+- mAP (Mean Average Precision): Measures the precision-recall curve across all classes.
+- BEV mIoU (Bird’s Eye View Mean Intersection over Union): Evaluates the accuracy of segmentation in the bird’s eye view.
+- FVD (Fréchet Video Distance): Assesses the quality of generated videos by comparing the distribution of features between generated and real videos.
+### Submission Requirements
+- Participants are required to generate annotated videos for 150 scenes from the Nuscene validation set.
+- To simplify the generation process, only the first 16 frames of each scene need to be annotated and generated.
+- Evaluations will be based on the metrics mentioned above.
+### Specific Evaluation Details
+**Detection and Segmentation Results:**
+- Because BEVFormer utilizes key frame information, we will only evaluate the detection and segmentation results on the 3 key frames within the 16-frame sequences.

+**Generated Videos:**
+- Participants must provide videos corresponding to the first 16 frames of the 150 scenes.
+- The provided videos will be evaluated using mAP, BEV mIoU, and FVD metrics.

 ## Test FVD